neondatabase/website/content/guides/full-text-search.md

 END $$;
 ```

-Next, you can run an `EXPLAIN ANALYZE` query (or just click the "Explain" button in the Neon SQL Editor) to confirm that Postgres is using your GIN index.
+Next, you can run an `EXPLAIN ANALYZE` query (or just click the **Explain** button in the Neon SQL Editor) to confirm that Postgres is using your GIN index.

 ```sql
 EXPLAIN ANALYZE